deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16215/index.md

 {{< lead >}}

-This paper investigates pre-training distillation (PD) for Large Language Models (LLMs), a technique to transfer knowledge from a large teacher model to a smaller student model during the pre-training phase.
-Unlike typical knowledge distillation that happens post-training, PD applies knowledge transfer during the model's initial training.
-Researchers systematically explored the design space of PD focusing on four aspects: logits processing (techniques to reduce memory usage during training), loss selection (the choice of function that measures how well the student model is learning), scaling law (how model size impacts the effect of PD), and the way logits (probability scores for words) from the teacher model are provided to the student model(offline or online).
-Experiments using GLM models show that PD effectively improves the student LLM's performance.
-Interestingly, the study found that larger student models benefit more from PD, while the teacher model's size doesn't always guarantee better results.
-This highlights the importance of efficient use of computational resources in model development.
-They also found using logits from a teacher LLM trained simultaneously during pre-training (online) yields improvement but not as significant as offline, suggesting this approach saves on inference costs.
-The study offers valuable insights into the design space of pre-training distillation for future LLM development, providing guidance on optimal configurations and helping researchers make informed decisions about resource allocation during the development process.
+This research delves into pre-training distillation (PD) for Large Language Models (LLMs), a method of transferring knowledge from a large, pre-trained "teacher" LLM to a smaller, more efficient "student" LLM during the pre-training phase.
+Unlike traditional knowledge distillation focused on post-training, PD integrates the knowledge transfer directly into the initial model training.
+The study systematically explores four key design aspects to optimize PD:  how to process the teacher's outputs (logits), which loss function to use, the relative sizes of the teacher and student LLMs, and whether to obtain the teacher's logits offline (from a pre-trained model) or online (during teacher training).
+Experiments show that PD improves performance, with larger student models generally benefiting more.
+Offline logits tend to be more effective than online ones.
+Specific optimal configurations of the design factors are identified, providing valuable practical guidance for researchers in the field.
+The results suggest that PD is a promising method to enhance LLM training, and the paper's systematic exploration of its design space contributes significantly to future advancements in LLM optimization.

 {{< /lead >}}